Akotet08/LangCaptcha/README.md

     cd backend && docker compose up  # use the --build flag if this is your first time spinning up the project
     ```

+    Note: make sure that you don't have any other Postgres running in the same port.
+You can check it by

+    ```shell
+    lsof -i:5432  # or any other port where you are running the containerized Postgres DB
+    ```

 2. Make sure that the containers are running using

     ```shell